sustech-cs304/team-project-2339/report/milestone1-2339.md

 - Analyzing the `top.v` file and illustrating CPU module diagrams.
 - Allows the user to specify the signals they want to check during CPU operation on a graphical interface (the module diagram generated).
 - Providing UART transmission of instruction files to the CPU.
+- Generating a debug core for the CPU.
 - Pausing the CPU anytime during execution while preserving the entire CPU’s state.
 - Dynamically inserting breakpoints in the instruction file after transmitting the instruction file to the CPU.